sthysel/geotools-lab/src/main/resources/mapdata/readme.txt

-Put coutries.shp and countries.shx here.
+Put coutries.shp, countries.shx etc. here.
+See .gitignore for a hint for what is expected here.